gade-raghav/Testing-CloudFormation-Templates/README.md

 We will first make sure that proper resources have been created.

 ```
 	# Check if proper resources have been created
     resource_list = ["KMSKey","EKS","CleanupLoadBalancers","CallerArn", "ClusterOIDCProvider",]
     for resource in resource_list:
         assert resource in result["Resources"]

 ```

-After we make sure proper resources are created, we will check each one of the resource by mapping the parameters and checking the conditions that were passed.
+After we make sure proper resources are created, we will check each one of the resources by mapping the parameters and checking the conditions that were passed.

 ```
  	# Test KMS Policy